supritkumar007/Food-Delivery-Order-Management-API/README.md

 - Supabase PostgreSQL with Row Level Security (RLS)
 - Modern, responsive UI with Light/Dark mode support

-It is built as a **placement-oriented system design project**, not just a CRUD application.
+It is built as a **placement-oriented system  project**, not just a CRUD application.

 ---